-The actions under this strategic area should include focus on the development and implementation of the peer review system of the CGSP.
+The actions under this strategic area include focus on the development and implementation of the Peer Review system of the CGSP.
 It is expected that the piloting of the Peer Review will inform the adjustments required in this process to enable greater adherence of countries to good statistical practices.
-The actions should also focus on the full development of the CQAF of which work is already in progress.
+The actions also focus on the full development of the CQAF of which work is already in progress.
 It is also expected that implementation of the CQAF would be undertaken across the CSS.

-GOV: GOVERNANCE
+GOVERNANCE

-The priority area, Governance and Institutional Arrangements, is to enable an effective CARICOM Statistical System, and specifically, effective coordination of the national statistical system (NSS) with a key role for the National Statistical Office.
-It is expected that this strategic priority can result in improvement in the production and dissemination of key statistics from the NSS.
-Building and operationalising strategic partnerships such as with, IDPs, the private sector, national, regional and international universities, inclusive of private universities, should be key actions to be included for implementation.
-An effective governance structure should have as a basis, relevant and up-to-date Statistics Legislations.
-The Standing Committee of Caribbean Statistics (AGS) should support these arrangements by its mandate in regional statistical development.
+The priority area, Governance is to enable an effective CARICOM Statistical System, and specifically, effective coordination of the NSS with a key role for the NSO.
+It is expected that this strategic priority will result in improvement in the production and dissemination of key statistics from the NSS.
+Building and operationalising strategic partnerships such as with, IDPs, the private sector, national, regional and international universities, inclusive of private universities, are key actions to be included for implementation.
+An effective governance structure will also have as a basis, relevant and up-to-date Statistics Legislations.
+The SCCS supported by the subsidiary group, the CARICOM AGS will support these arrangements through its mandate in regional statistical development given by Heads of Government.
 Effective governance mechanisms, initiatives and arrangements are vital in the actioning of transformation and modernisation of the NSS.
 This priority area will be advanced through the following strategies in the planning period:

-GOAL- GOV: To Enable an effective and modern Governance Structure and Institutional Arrangements
+G GOAL- GOV: To Enable an effective and modern Governance Structure and Institutional Arrangements

-- GOV1: Strengthen and support the Regional Coordination mechanism of the CSS as an overarching governance structure, for the transformation and modernisation of statistics in the CSS; - GOV2: Modernise the Governance Structures of the National Statistical Systems (NSS) and specifically of the National Statistical Offices (NSOs); - GOV3: Enable the Development of Coordinated National Statistical Systems; - GOV4: Enable a regional mechanism to sustainably support/fund the development of statistics from national, regional and international sources, inclusive of in-kind resources; and

-• GOV5: Build strategic partnerships with relevant partners (such as, IDPs, the private sector, national, regional and international universities including private universities) for the development of statistics in the CSS.
+- GOV1: Strengthen and support the Regional Coordination mechanism of the CSS as an overarching governance structure, for the transformation and modernisation of statistics in the CSS; - GOV2: Modernise the Governance Structures of the National Statistical Systems (NSS) and specifically of the National Statistical Offices (NSOs); - GOV3: Enable the Development of Coordinated National Statistical Systems; - GOV4: Enable a regional mechanism to sustainably support/fund the development of statistics from national, regional and international sources, inclusive of in-kind resources; and - GOV5: Build strategic partnerships with relevant partners (such as, IDPs, the private sector, national, regional and international universities including private universities) for the development of statistics in the CSS.